Skat (card game): General principles

 Skat is a game for three players, who are known as forehand, middlehand and rearhand, rearhand also being the dealer (see picture).
 At the beginning of each round, or "deal", one player becomes declarer and the other two players become the defending team.
 The two defenders are not allowed to communicate in any way except by their choice of cards to play.
-The game can also be played by four players.
-In this case, the dealer will sit out the round that was dealt, while the player to his right will play the role taken by the dealer in the three-player variant.
+The game can also be played by four players, in which case, the dealer sits out the round that was dealt, while the player to the right of the dealer will play the role taken by the dealer in the three-player variant.
 Players may agree at the outset how many rounds/deals they will play for.

 A central aspect of the game is the three coexisting varieties called "suit", "grand" and "null" games, that differ in suit order, scoring and even overall goal to achieve.

 Each round of the game starts with a bidding phase to determine the declarer and the required minimum game value (explained below).
 Then, ten tricks are played, allowing players to take trick points.
 Each card has a card value (except in null games) and is worth that number of points for the player winning the trick.
 The total value of all cards is 120 points.
 The declarer's goal is to take at least 61 points in tricks in order to win that round of the game.
 Otherwise, the defending team wins the round.
 Points from tricks are not directly added to the players' overall score, they are used only to determine the outcome of the game (win or loss for declarer), although winning by certain margins may increase the score for that round.

 After each round a score is awarded in accordance with the game value.
 If the declarer wins they are awarded a positive score, if they lose the score is doubled and subtracted from the declarer's tally (i.e. a negative score).
 In tournaments a winning declarer gets an additional 50 points if they win, if the defending team wins however they receive 40 points each in addition to the declarer losing twice the game's value in points.